 This type of data source can be used in a processing pipeline in OVITO to run a user-defined Python function generating the input dataset for the pipeline.
 It is an alternative to the standard file-based data source of OVITO, which loads the input data from a simulation file stored on disk.

 A Python-based data source consists of the definition of a Python function, which you enter into the integrated code editor window.
-Here is a simple example for such a function:
+Here is a simple example of such a function:

 DataCollection container provided by the system.

 The pipeline system of OVITO will run that Python function

 whenever needed in order to generate the data objects that flow down the pipeline.
 Any subsequent modifiers